EduardBolanos/ciLisp/README.md

  digit ::= 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9

 Type is optional; symbols are assumed to be real (double) by default.
 All internal computation is done with doubles.
 All numbers are assumed to be doubles.

 This task needs an extension to SYMBOL_TABLE_NODE definition to indicate the type of the data:

 typedef enum { NO_TYPE, INTEGER_TYPE, REAL_TYPE } DATA_TYPE;

 typedef struct symbol_table_node {
    DATA_TYPE val_type;
    char *ident;
    struct ast_node *val;
    struct symbol_table_node *next;
 } SYMBOL_TABLE_NODE;

-To handle types of computed s­expressions, the evaluator needs to return a structure that includes the value along with its type.
+To handle types of computed s-expressions, the evaluator needs to return a structure that includes the value along with its type.

 typedef struct return_value {
   DATA_TYPE type;